agrimmanchanda/Master-Mind/README.md

 The aim of the program is to minimise the number of attempts needed by using the information from black/white pegs (using Max Parts and Knuth's).

-It 50 tests and displays average time per test at the end to measure performance factors.
+It runs 50 tests and displays average time per test at the end to measure performance factors.